Should Small Businesses Accept Cryptocurrencies to get an Edge on their Rivals?

 Small business owners who want to compete with the well-established giants in their industry face a number of issues when starting out.
 Indeed, 20 percent of start-ups and small businesses go out of business in the first 12 months, and that figure increases to 50 percent after five years.
 To increase their chances of survival, new businesses need to try and steal an edge over their rivals by doing some things differently.
 Right now, one of the best ways to do this could be to offer cryptocurrency payments.

 The world is currently split on the stance over whether bitcoin or another cryptocurrency could go mainstream in the future.
 Some people find it impossible to fathom that a monetary system that isn’t overseen by a central bank could exist.
+Canada has a few decent exchanges that can be used to exchange cryptocurrencies like Bitcoin.
+As Bitcoin is not regulating currently, one can use these exchanges to buy or sell Bitcoin.
+The process is fairly simple.
+As the rate fluctuates a lot, check the current price online before trading your Bitcoin.

 Others are convinced that the decentralised blockchain system is infallible and will be used for a number of things in the future.
 For small business owners, it doesn’t matter whether you believe that bitcoin will take over the world or not.
 It is simply a case of giving those that do see it as the currency of tomorrow an outlet to spend their assets.